 Important Note-When Updating Location Times at Follow-up #1 and #2

-If a participant changes the risk level of a location the RA needs to enter in the location again in the subID_Locations Excel spreadsheet with the changed risk level, and re-enter in the previously reported locations that are still relevant.
+If a location that was previously recorded is mistakenly reported again, please ignore the additional entry.
+We are only concerned with the initial entry that was reported.

 The contacts file (####_Contacts) contains twelve columns:

 UTC: Obtained by following the steps above.